 Inseparable: The Original Siamese Twins and Their Rendezvous with American History

 The Man in the Glass House: Philip Johnson, Architect of the Modern Century

 by Mark Lamster

 The Big Fella: Babe Ruth and the World He Created

 by Jane Leavy

-New biography in 2019 is booming, says the longtime book critic and biographer Elizabeth Taylor.
-Here she highlights the five fantastic books shortlisted by the NBCC’s 2019 biography committee, and how historical lives provide insight into contemporary culture.
+Biography is booming, says the longtime book critic and biographer Elizabeth Taylor.
+Here she highlights the five fantastic books shortlisted for the National Book Critics Circle 2019 biography award, and how historical lives provide insight into contemporary culture.